Today you're going to learn how to choose wind turbine motors and build a simple and cheap low power wind turbine, entirely homemade from scratch.

 As the wind speed goes up from 4 to 14 mph, the power output increases at a rate close to a cube of the increase in wind speed.
 At wind speed above 14 mph, the power output becomes constant.

 One way to improve and stabilize the output of a wind belt turbine across a broader range of wind speed would be to dynamically increase the tension of the membrane as the wind speed increases.

 The key advantages of windbelt over existing micro wind turbine technology are not only the cost but simplicity.
 Also, the fact that it is good at taking power from turbulent wind flows, i.e. in a built-up domestic setting, and it is also very quiet in operation.

 Unlike PV solar panels, wind turbine generators do not scale down so well.
 Large wind turbines can generate cheap electrical energy very efficiently.
 As the size of the wind turbine is scaled down, efficiency also reduces, and costs per generated watt go up enormously.

 Wind Belt Turbine Usability

-Larger home made versions of the wind belt are possible, but usually the problem of noise emerges.
-In any case, we have to be aware that power potential of these kinds of low-tech energy sources is quite modest.
-That is why they can be used only to supply power to devices with a very low energy consumption or to be used in remote areas where we do not have an alternative.
+The power potential of such a low-tech energy source is quite modest.
+That is why windbelt can supply power only to devices with low energy consumption.
+But it is perfect for use in remote areas where we do not have an alternative.